-A Public notice of the Agenda for this meeting is supplied under Section 88 of the Act.
+Meetings of the Council are open to the public and members of the community are welcome to attend.
+Public notice of the Agenda for this meeting is supplied under Section 84 of the Act.

-David Waters Acting Chief Executive Officer
+David Waters A/Chief Executive Officer